Skip to content

 Results & Outcomes

-Usability testing with 8 participants validated that the behavior loop works as designed.
+Usability testing with 8 participants validated the behavior loop.
 Every single tester engaged with the expiry alert banner first, then navigated to meals — the exact sequence the app was designed to encourage.
-The scan-to-add flow averaged 4.2 seconds per item, well under the 5-second target.
+Scan-to-add averaged 4.2 seconds per item, under the 5-second target.

 ~40%Waste Reduction